open-life-science/open-life-science.github.io/_ols-4/speaker-guide.md

 in becoming Open Science ambassadors in their communities.

-This program is led by the OLS team members, i.e. us - Bérénice Batut, Malvika Sharan and Yo Yehudi.
+This program is led by the OLS team members, i.e. us - Bérénice Batut, Malvika Sharan, Yo Yehudi and Emmy Tsang.
 You can reach out to us by emailing [{{ site.email }}](mailto:{{ site.email }}).

-We are currently running our [third cohort]({% link _ols-4/projects-participants.md %}) (Feb-May 2021).
+We will be running our [fourth cohort]({% link _ols-4/projects-participants.md %}) (Sep 2021 - Jan 2022).
 A complete syllabus of this cohort can be found [here]({% link _ols-4/schedule.md %}).

 # About our Code of Conduct